ros-drivers/velodyne/README.rst

   The master branch normally contains code being tested for the next ROS release.
 It will not always work with every previous release.

-The current ``master`` branch works with ROS Indigo and Hydro.
+The current ``master`` branch works with ROS Jade, Indigo and Hydro.
 It may work with Groovy, but that is not guaranteed.
 To build for Fuerte from source, check out the ``rosbuild`` branch instead of ``master``.